Push Pull Cable Controls

 The diagram below gives a complete overview of each of the steps found in the manufacture and assembly of wire rope or wire cable.

-Wire rope is an exceptionally strong tool that has been configured and designed to withstand the abuse and mistreatment of long use.
+Wire rope is an exceptionally strong tool that has been configured and designed to withstand the stress placed upon it through rigorous and continual use.
 In most applications, wire rope has to endure extreme stress and strain.
 It is for these reasons that coatings have been developed to protect wire rope from abrasions, corrosion, UV rays, and harmful and damaging chemicals.

 Three main types of coatings are used to protect wire rope: polyvinyl chloride (PVC), polypropylene, and nylon.
 Of the three types, PVC is the most popular.